Overview - Document Visual Question Answering

 A large-scale dataset of document images reflecting real-world document variety, along with question and answer pairs will be released according to the schedule on the right.

-- Task 1 - Single Document VQA: Is a typical VQA style task, where natural language questions are defined over single documents, and an answer needs to be generated by interpreting the document image.
+- Task 1 - Single Page Document VQA: Is a typical VQA style task, where natural language questions are defined over single page documents, and an answer needs to be generated by interpreting the document image.
 No list of pre-defined responses will be given, hence the problem cannot be easily treated as an n-way classification task.